Regardless of how it happened, suffering an arm injury can leave you with limited mobility and reduced independence.

 You can reach us on 0800 234 6438 or, if you prefer, you can fill in one of our online contact forms and we’ll get back to you.

-Of course, not everybody can claim for their arm injury, as sometimes there’s nobody at fault for your accident.
+Of course, not everybody can claim for their arm injury, as sometimes nobody is at fault for the accident which caused the injury.

 However, if you meet the following criteria then it’s likely we can help you start a case:

 In some instances, it can be difficult to know whether somebody else was at fault for your accident, particularly if it happened at work or while you were alone.
 However, even in cases where nobody was present to directly cause your accident, somebody else may still be at fault.